jont-imperas/riscv-dv/docs/source/getting_started.rst

     - Follow the instructions to build spike
     - Build spike with "--enable-commitlog"
     - Set environment variable SPIKE_PATH to the directory of the spike binary
-2.  - `riscv-ovpsim`_ setup
+2.  - `riscv-ovpsimplus`_ setup
-    - Download the riscv-ovpsim binary
+    - Download the riscv-ovpsimplus binary
-    - Set environment variable OVPSIM_PATH to the directory of the ovpsim binary
+    - Set environment variable OVPSIM_PATH to the directory of the riscv-ovpsimplus binary
 3.  - `whisper`_ (swerv-ISS) setup
     - Follow the instruction to install the ISS, and set WHISPER_ISS to the whisper binary
 4.  - `sail-riscv`_ setup